robort-gabriel/Carousel-Post-Generator-AI-Agent/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions to **Carousel AI Agent** are welcome!
 To add new features:

 1. Create new tools or nodes in the agent
 2. Update state definition if needed
 3. Add to README documentation
 4. Test thoroughly with the API endpoints

+Please ensure your contributions align with the project's architecture and coding standards.

 ## 📄 License

-MIT License - feel free to use in your projects!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🌟 Star History

+If you find this project useful, please consider giving it a ⭐ on GitHub!

 ## 🙏 Acknowledgments

 - Built with [LangChain](https://langchain.com) and [LangGraph](https://github.com/langchain-ai/langgraph)
 - Powered by [OpenAI](https://openai.com) for content generation
-- Image generation via [OpenRouter](https://openrouter.ai) and Gemini
+- Image generation via [OpenRouter](https://openrouter.ai) using Google nano banana model
 - API framework: [FastAPI](https://fastapi.tiangolo.com)
 - Browser automation: [Playwright](https://playwright.dev)